 fire retardant treated wood is made

 The treating process utilizes pressure that forces the fire retardant into the wood fiber.
 While there are a variety of fire retardants used today, the manufacturing process is virtually the same for all.

 Fire retardant-treated wood manufacturers start the process by purchasing kiln-dried lumber or plywood from forest product companies.
 The untreated wood is loaded onto carts, which are moved into a specially made cylinder called a retort.
 The retort, which can be up to 150 feet in length, is sealed and a vacuum is applied to remove the air.

 According to the International Code Council (ICC), FR wood also includes those products where retardants are applied “by other means during the manufacturing process.”
 This does not include spray-on applications, but does allow for fire retardants to be placed in the wood during the manufacturing process so that it is an integral part of the panel or beam.

 Next, the fire retardant solution is pumped from storage tanks, completely filling the retort.
 Pressure is continuously applied within the retort to force the fire retardant into the cells of the wood.
 Processing time depends on the wood species, the size of the products treated and the fire retardant used, as well as the standard for the intended exposure of the final product.

 The fire retardant is drained from the retort and a vacuum is applied to return the excess solution to storage tanks for future use.
 The carts are moved out of the retort onto a sealed drip pad to reclaim any residual fire retardant on the wood.

-Building codes require all FR wood products to be dried to a moisture content or 19 percent or less.
+Building codes require fire-retardant-treated lumber be dried to a moisture content or 19 percent or less and plywood to a moisture content of 15 percent.
 Following the treating process, the products may be dried in a kiln or placed in an area with large fans to create air flow for drying the wood.

 The finished FR wood products are typically covered with a top wrap and moved to the plant's storage area for shipping.